ShirishaNampalli/ReactRouterDOM/README.md

-This React application utilizes ReactRouter DOM for navigation across various pages. the Navbar componenet offers links to navigate between the Home, cart, userPage and SingleUser page .
+This React application utilizes ReactRouter DOM for navigation across various pages. the Navbar componenet offers links to navigate between the Home, cart, userPage and SingleUser page.

 The Home page presents general content, while UserPage enables users to view user details and theSingleUserPage provides in-depth information about a specific user when selected.